-These stresses are similar except that the minimum and maximum stresses have been concentrated on epical area.
-The shear stresses in epical and lingual areas were maximum and in cervical region were minimum.
+These stresses were similar except that the minimum and maximum stresses were concentrated in the epical area.
+The shear stresses in the epical and lingual areas were maximum, while in the cervical region they were minimum.
 In addition, the distribution of stress was very asymmetric.

-In compact bone, the maximum stress was observed in alveolar crest mesiolabial in form of a small region at the edge of mesiolabial, and the minimum stress was seen in the cervical region (Figures 7 and 8).
+In the compact bone, the maximum stress was observed in the alveolar crest mesiolabial in the form of a small region at the edge of mesiolabial, and the minimum stress was seen in the cervical region (Figures 7 and 8).

-In cancellous bone, the maximum stress was observed in alveolar crest distolabial in form of a small region at the edge of distolabial close to alveolar crest, and the minimum stress was seen in the distolingual crest (Figures 9 and 10).
+In the cancellous bone, the maximum stress was observed in the alveolar crest distolabial in the form of a small region at the edge of distolabial close to the alveolar crest, and the minimum stress was seen in the distolingual crest (Figures 9 and 10).

 Discussion

-In this study, the force of 7 N and torque of 8 N.mm are obtained as the optimum force for producing torque movement.
-This amount is in the range of 1-5.0 N, which introduced as optimum force for this movement by Profit et al.
+In this study, the force of 7 N and torque of 8 N.mm were obtained as the optimum force for producing torque movement.
+This amount was in the range of 1-5.0 N, which was introduced as the optimum force for this movement by Profit et al.

-In the present study, the ratio of torque to force was obtained equal to 4/11 which differs from 25/9 obtained by Tanne et al. (3) However, in their study the force was measured for upper incisor teeth.
-Therefore, the existing difference can be due to the difference in types of tooth and accuracy of design.
+In the present study, the ratio of torque to force obtained was equal to 4/11, which differs from 25/9 obtained by Tanne et al. (3) However, in their study the force was measured for upper incisor teeth.
+Therefore, the difference could be due to the difference in the type of tooth and accuracy of design.
 In our study, the design was developed very carefully.
 It included dentine, pulp, bone (compact and cancellous), and periodontal ligament.
 In this study, displacement of the crown was zero.
-It seems that torque movement is reconstructed correctly and the ratio of torque to force is also precise.
+It seems that the torque movement was reconstructed correctly and the ratio of torque to force was also precise.

-The investigation into stress changes includes following:
+The investigation into stress changes includes the following:

-Vertical or axial stress (Normal Stress): axial stress is known as the intensity of vertical force on cross-sectional area of an object.
-If this stress caused strain in a material cross section, it would be called tensile stress, and if it compressed a material cross section of the object it would be called compressional stress.
-In a 3D object it includes Sx, Sy, and Sz.
+Vertical or axial stress (Normal Stress): axial stress is known as the intensity of the vertical force on the cross-sectional area of an object.
+If this stress causes strain in a material cross section, it is called tensile stress, and if it compresses a material cross section of the object it is called compressional stress.
+In a 3D object, it includes Sx, Sy, and Sz.

 Shear stress: other component of stress coplanar with cross section.

-Principal stress: planes on which maximum axial stresses are produced are called principal planes, where there are no shear stresses.
-In every body, there are three principal stresses in three planes perpendicular to each other, algebraically, called maximum principal tension (S1), intermediate principal stress (S2), and minimum principal stress (S3), in descending order of magnitude.
+Principal stress: planes on which maximum axial stresses are produced, and where there are no shear stresses, are called principal planes.
+In every body, there are three principal stresses in three planes perpendicular to each other, which, in descending order of magnitude, are called maximum principal tension (S1), intermediate principal stress (S2), and minimum principal stress (S3).

-In this study, changes in stress in the mesial root surface, PDL, and bone were more uniform than in the distal, since in comparison to distal surface, mesial surface is more aligned, smoother, and less curved.
+In this study, changes in stress in the mesial root surface, PDL, and bone were more uniform than in the distal, since, in comparison to the distal surface, mesial surface is more aligned, smoother, and less curved.